leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 You can either **upload them in bulk** from a file.

-Or you integrate the system with an OMS or booking software, and let it **automatically import order requests** from there.
+Or you integrate the system with an [**OMS**](https://www.investopedia.com/terms/o/oms.asp#:\~:text=An%20order%20management%20system%20(OMS)%20is%20an%20electronic%20system%20developed,each%20order%20throughout%20the%20system.) or booking software, and let it **automatically import order requests** from there.

 Once all of the order data is in the system, you have to press the _Optimize_ button to create routes and schedules for the entire fleet: